 Research is an integral and intensive area at the University of Waterloo and recognized worldwide.
 Waterloo attracted more than $247 million from public and private sources in 2019-2020 to fund research across a spectrum of challenges, and is home to:

 - Over 30 University and senate-approved centres and institutes.

 - Two Canada 150 Research Chairs: Kerstin Dautenhahn (Intelligent Robotics) and Anita Layton (Mathematical Biology and Medicine)

-- Two Canada Excellence Research Chairs: Katja Mombaur (Human-Centred Robotics and Machine Intelligence) and Philippe Van Cappellen (Ecohydrology), and one Canada Excellence Research Chair Laureate: David Cory (Quantum Information Processing)
+- One Canada Excellence Research Chair: Katja Mombaur (Human-Centred Robotics and Machine Intelligence) and two Canada Excellence Research Chair Laureates: Philippe Van Cappellen (Ecohydrology) and David Cory (Quantum Information Processing)

-The University of Waterloo has been the most innovative university in Canada for 28 years, according to Maclean’s magazine.
-For the 12th year in a row, the University of Waterloo has been named Research University of the Year among Canadian comprehensive universities, by Research Infosource Inc.
+For 12 years in a row, the University of Waterloo has been recognized as Research University of the Year among Canadian comprehensive universities by Research Infosource Inc.

 Waterloo's continued commitment to research excellence includes supporting faculty members with research at various stages including the application, managing funds, research ethics, and commercialization.